 Then from 1984 onwards things started to change.
 Recreational anglers flocked to the clyde, fishing pressure increased and the marine ecosystem was threatened.
 More and more trawling and dredging led to less and less fish making it to catchable size; the Clyde became over-fished and under-stocked.
 The diverse habitats were ultimately altered with the loss of vital sea-grasses and corals which shelter and feed young fin-fish populations.

 With overfishing, seabed destruction and the removal of fishing restrictions, the Clyde is no longer a major recreational sea angling destination.
 Only a shellfish fishery is left and the loss of diversity leave the Clyde as a fishery vulnerable to collapse.

 However Revive the Clyde are working tirelessly to raise awareness and gain support in the belief that it's never too late to save the Firth of Clyde from total collapse.
 It can recover and sustain a healthy fishing economy with the right management in place.

-If you want to find out more about the vital work of Revive the Clyde, you can come and meet them at Glasgow Angling Centre's Open Weekend where they will be able to give you more information about this important issue.
+If you want to find out more about the vital work of Revive the Clyde, you can meet them at Glasgow Angling Centre's Open Weekend where they will be able to give you more information about this important issue and answer any questions.
 They urgently need support so please sign up to their Cyde Charter.

-There is something for everyone at our Open Weekends, that's why they are the biggest in Scotland!
-With free parking, free entry, loads of things to see and do, and of course loads of amazing bargains on all types of fishing tackle.
-Keep an eye out on Facebook, Twitter and instore for more information on what's going on at the event!
-Plus don't forget you can register to receive a FREE GIFT on the day.
-Click HERE for details.
+There really is something for everyone at these events, that's why they are the biggest in Scotland - and this one promises to be the biggest ever!
+With FREE parking and FREE entry, there will be loads of things to see and do on the Open Weekend dates as well as some amazing bargains on all types of fishing tackle.
+Keep an eye out on Facebook, Twitter and instore for more info on what's going on at this event!
+Plus don't forget to register for your FREE GIFT on the day!
+Click HERE for details!